 All of our caring and compassionate midwives are certified nurse-midwives who have specialized training in childbirth.
 They have extensive training in delivery rooms and provide more personal and intimate attention throughout labor and delivery.
 They also prepare for delivery with education and consultations.

-There are four CNMs at Rosemark: Susan Binegar, Natalie Taylor, Heather Duffey and Pam Parsons.
+There are four CNMs at Rosemark: Natalie Daniels, Bonnie Rivas, Katie Fenske, and Valerie Morris.
 These women work as a team to provide great care.
 One of our CNMs is always on call (along with a physician if needed).
 We don’t know who will be on call when your baby arrives, so we want you to schedule visits with each of our certified nurse-midwives during your routine visits.
 Our goal is listen and help you have the kind of birth experience you desire.

 Certified nurse-midwives are licensed health care providers educated in nursing and midwifery.
 CNMs have the highest level of education of all midwives.
 The CNMs at Rosemark have earned both their bachelor’s and master’s degrees in nursing.
 They are advanced practice nurses (nurse practitioners) that have the added education and training to care for women in pregnancy and childbirth.
 Most of the midwives in the US are nurse-midwives, but the United States has other types of midwives.